Skip to Main Content

 Can thermal be used for wildlife?

-Yes, thermal imaging is excellent for Icelandic wildlife—detecting Arctic foxes hunting across snow-covered Westfjords terrain, locating Atlantic puffins nesting in cliff burrows, tracking humpback whales surfacing in cold Husavik waters, and finding Icelandic horses across remote highland farms in winter darkness.
+Here is the breakdown.
+Yes, thermal imaging is great for Icelandic wildlife—detecting Arctic foxes hunting across snow-covered Westfjords terrain, locating Atlantic puffins nesting in cliff burrows, tracking humpback whales surfacing in cold Husavik waters, and finding Icelandic horses across remote highland farms in winter darkness.

 Is thermal footage useful for documentaries?

-Thermal is uniquely powerful for Icelandic documentaries—visualizing molten lava flows on Reykjanes, capturing the heat differentials of geothermal fields and the Blue Lagoon, revealing ice melt patterns at Vatnajokull glacier, and documenting Iceland's renewable geothermal power infrastructure.
+Here is what that looks like on the ground.
+Thermal is uniquely powerful for Icelandic documentaries—visualizing molten lava flows on Reykjanes, capturing the heat differentials of geothermal fields and the Blue Lagoon, revealing ice melt patterns at Vatnajokull glacier, and logging Iceland's renewable geothermal power infrastructure.

 Can thermal footage be composited?